What is Business Architecture?

 What is NOT Business Architecture?

-Unfortunately there are architecture frameworks and approaches that define business architecture in a completely confusing way.
+Unfortunately, there are architecture frameworks and approaches that define business architecture in a completely confusing way.

-For instance, business architecture is defined as DESCRIPTION or DOCUMENTATION.
+Business architecture is defined as DESCRIPTION or DOCUMENTATION.
 But that would mean that without describing or documenting the business architecture, there is no business architecture.
 That, of course, is nonsense.

-Other definitions of business architecture say that it is about the interaction between business strategy, organization, functions, business processes, and information needs.
-But this excludes having a business architecture without a strategy, organization, functions, and business processes.
+Other definitions of business architecture say it is about the interaction between business strategy, organization, functions, business processes, and information needs.
+However, this excludes having a business architecture without a strategy, organization, functions, and business processes.
 For example, a kid selling cookies door by door does not have a strategy, organization, function, or business process.
 But it does have a business architecture, namely: Endearing Charm Based Business.

 The Problem With Business Architecture and Architects

-If you are lending the word architecture from the field of building architecture and placing it in the world of organization and innovation, there is no reason at all to change the meaning of architecture (unless you do not fully understand or know what is architecture and what is an architect).
+If you are lending the word architecture from the field of building architecture and placing it in the world of organization and innovation, there is no reason at all to change the meaning of architecture (unless you do not fully understand or know what architecture is and what is an architect).

 CRASH COURSE: How To Create Your Business Architecture